Welcome to 1st Grade in Mrs. Wilmot's Class!

 A Little About Me

 My name is Katie Wilmot.
 I grew up in the Quincy area and as a child attended Mowrey!
 It has been a great experience working at the school where I developed a love for learning!
 I live in the Waynesboro area with my husband, our puppy, and our goldfish.
-This year will be my third year teaching first grade at Mowrey.
+This is my third year teaching first grade at Mowrey.
 Prior, I worked at Fairview Elementary in kindergarten as a long-term substitute.
 It is an honor to teach all of your children this year and I am glad to be a part of the team in growing your children!

 Throughout this school year, you may have questions or concerns.
 Feel free to contact me via email or phone.
-My email is firstname.lastname@example.org.
-You can call 717-762-1191, select Mowrey Elementary, and leave a message with Mrs. Flohr.
+My email is email@example.com.
+You can call 717-762-1191, select Mowrey Elementary, and leave a message with Mrs. Rhodes.

 Soon we will be sending homework home with your children.
 Math Home Links will be sent home and need to be completed each night.
 These should take no more than 15 minutes to complete.
 Please sit with your child and help him/her, but remember that is your child who needs to be doing the work.